Resist erasure. Capture the legacy of a vanished era.

 Every year, thousands of fragments of an entire civilisation disappear.

-Imagine losing 15% of your country's cultural heritage annually.
+Imagine losing 15% of your country's cultural heritage each decade.
 The entire Renaissance would disappear in a century.
 This is what's happening to socialist-era monumental art.
 Perhaps half has already vanished since the collapse of the Soviet Union — destroyed for ideological reasons, cleared for development, or simply left to decay.

 This is insanity.